-The language of the Regents' Rules and Regulations, Part One, Chapter VII, Section 5 concerning trust foundations is outdated with regard to current Internal Revenue Service terminology and with reference to current U. T. System processing of the three charitable trusts identified.
+2. U. T. Board of Regents - Regents' Rules and Regulations, Part One: Approval to Amend Chapter VII, Section 5 (Trust Foundations).--The language of the Regents' Rules and Regulations, Part One, Chapter VII, Section 5 concerning trust foundations is outdated with regard to current Internal Revenue Service terminology and with reference to current processing by The University of Texas System of the three charitable trusts identified therein (Hogg Foundation for Mental Health, Winedale Stagecoach Inn Fund, and Robertson Poth Foundation).